bcmi/ControlCom-Image-Composition/README.md

   - either the ``mask_bbox`` folder or the ``bbox`` folder is sufficient.
   - ``foreground_mask`` folder is optional but recommended for better composite results.

+### 5. Training code

+If you need training code, please send email to bo-zhang@sjtu.edu.cn.

 ## Experiments